Playing the Lottery and Investing

 You may win once in awhile, but it’s unlikely you will come out ahead with your $50 per month lottery payment!

 Do not click off yet please.
 I have an alternative for you.
 Please stick with me here, this will offer you a better likelihood of making money from that $50 per month lottery payment.
+Following is the best way to play the lottery.

 Where are the Lottery Players?